Meleagris gallopavo subsp.

 Documentation: Specimen: WSC 550, Holt Co 25 Oct 1980.

-Taxonomy: Six subspecies are currently recognized, two in Mexico and four in North America (Gill and Donsker 2017): silvestris Eastern Turkey, osceola Florida Turkey, intermedia Rio Grande Turkey of the central plains from Kansas south, and merriami Merriam’s Turkey of the western Great Plains and Rocky Mountains.
+Taxonomy: Six subspecies are currently recognized (Gill et al 2022), two in Mexico and four in North America: silvestris Eastern Turkey, osceola Florida Turkey, intermedia Rio Grande Turkey of the central plains from Kansas south, and merriami Merriam’s Turkey of the western Great Plains and Rocky Mountains.

 Prior to its extirpation from the state around 1900, the eastern race silvestris occurred in eastern Nebraska.
 It has been speculated that the southern Great Plains subspecies intermedia may have occurred as far north as southern Nebraska (Mathisen 1962).